MissVeronica/um-decimal-custom-validation/README.md

 1.000.000,00 > Please enter a valid Decimal Balance number with none or one decimal point.

 1000, 00 > Please enter a valid Decimal Balance number with digits.
+## Formatting Rules
+When validation rules are finished and accepted additional formatting is added to the user input.

+Leading zero removal.

+Decimal point values are truncated to two digits after decimal point or padded with zero.

+Values without a decimal point are left without decimals.

 ### Test Cases Formatting Rules